 The application must be supported by the Subspecialty Training Programme Supervisor, panel at the RCOG centralised subspecialty assessment, Head of School and local ARCP processes.
 This application is subject to approval by the Subspecialty Committee.
 Any reduction in overall programme length would be proportionate to how much of the clinical time has been lost completing the research component training up to the date of completion of research component full time equivalent.

 Progress in training, clinical and research, will be assessed through the RCOG centralised subspecialty assessment process.
 It is advised that trainees do not apply to bring their subspecialty training completion date forward once research component is achieved unless there is no concerns about progress with clinical training and are progressing satisfactorily with their training.

-- Your MD (Res)/PhD must be relevant to your chosen subspecialty.
+- Your MD (Res)/PhD must be relevant to subspecialty training and practice in the UK, and demonstrate a period of supervised research training and output which led to the award.
 An MD (Res) awarded from a university outside Great Britain or Ireland would not be considered equivalent to a UK MD (Res)

 - An international PhD may be considered equivalent to a UK PhD if you can provide supporting evidence that a period of supervised research led to the award of your PhD; the Subspecialty Committee requires you to submit the supporting evidence before they can grant equivalence

 - Your first-author papers must be relevant to your chosen subspecialty

 - Review articles (other than high-quality systematic reviews, preferably Cochrane Reviews) and case reports are excluded